• Skip to primary navigation

 I used a non-stick mini muffin pan for my vegan quiche recipe, but a silicone mini muffin pan also works.

-Because I plan to use these mini vegan quiches for Christmas, I included green and red-colored vegetables.
+Because I plan to use these mini vegan quiches for Easter, I included various bright-colored vegetables.
 I wanted a savory and festive quiche, but add any of your favorite veggies.

 • Shallot: Shallots have a delicate and sweet flavor with a hint of sharpness, while onions bring a more intense heat.